 Chocolate pudding isn’t necessarily problematic in and of itself (read more about chocolate milk here), but I found myself wondering if she thought about balance and the totality of other foods eaten during the day.

-There are a few things to keep in mind if you feel your child is addicted to sugar.
+There are a few things to keep in mind as you navigate sugary foods and treats for kids:

 For young toddlers, eating sugar shouldn’t be part of the regular diet at all.
 In fact, if you can hold off on introducing them until after age two, you’ll get a head start on helping your child develop taste buds and a preference for healthier food.